refinedev/refine/documentation/docs/faq.md

 [react-strict-mode]: https://beta.reactjs.org/reference/react/StrictMode

-## How can I add an extra navigation link to the sider?
+## How can I add an item to the Sider component?

 There are three ways to add an extra navigation link to the sider.